 Section 2.
-The President of the faculty shall be the chief executive officer of the the Academic Vice President shall act as President.

-Academic Senate and preside at meetings of the Faculty Assembly, Academic Senate, and the Executive Board.
-In the temporary absence of the President,
+The President of the faculty shall be the chief executive officer of the Academic Senate and preside at meetings of the Faculty Assembly, Academic Senate, and the Executive Board.
+In the temporary absence of the President, the Academic Vice President shall coordinate programs contributing to faculty welfare, and the Secretary General shall coordinate the selection and supervision of committees.